openstack/ironic-specs/specs/kilo-implemented/expose-configdrive.rst

 * Add support to PXE drivers to consume the config drive and expose it to the tenants.

-* Add tempest tests (in conjuction with the Nova driver).
+* Add tempest tests (in conjunction with the Nova driver).

 Dependencies